Skip to main content

 Some of the work experience centres include:

 • Tourism management bodies that work with the culinary tourism product (public entities, tourism consortiums, associations, culinary tourism, product clubs, etc.).
+We have an agreement with UNWTO so that our students can do their internships there.

 • Culinary tourism enterprises: specialist agencies, culinary museums, culinary classrooms, markets, wineries, cider houses, and other industries with tourist activity, restaurants, etc.